-Anymail integrates with the Mandrill transactional email service from MailChimp.
+Anymail integrates with the Mandrill transactional email service from MailChimp, using their /messages/send HTTP API.

-Note: Limited Support for Mandrill
+Note: Limited Mandrill Testing

-Anymail is developed to the public Mandrill documentation, but unlike other supported ESPs, we are unable to test or debug against the live Mandrill APIs.
-(MailChimp discourages use of Mandrill by "developers," and doesn't offer testing access for packages like Anymail.)
+Anymail is developed to the public Mandrill documentation, but unlike other supported ESPs, we are unable to regularly test against the live Mandrill APIs.
+(MailChimp doesn't offer ongoing testing access for open source packages like Anymail.
+We do have a limited use trial account, but we try to save that for debugging specific issues reported by Anymail users.)